mirzasaad/Algorithms-Sedgewick/README.md

 fix kdtree visalizer and performance is slow bas comapred to bst look into it

-graph is digraph where vertices can be divided in groups all acyclic graphs are bipartite graphs cyclic graphs with even degrees are bipartite digraph === bipartite
+graph is Bipartite where vertices can be divided in groups all acyclic graphs are bipartite graphs cyclic graphs with even degrees are bipartite digraph === bipartite